 Find out more about our funded skills support for the workforce training >>

-Engineering and Transport Equipment Manufacturing challenges*
+Transport Engineering and Manufacturing challenges*

 - Skills shortages are prevalent within the sector, with shortages in occupations such as engineering technicians, welding roles and production managers.
 Industry experience is also a key requirement for many employers in the sector, along with knowledge of machinery, and experience in sales and repair.